-Beneficial Shareholder Shareholders who do not hold Common Shares in their own name barrel of oil.
+Audit Committee Audit, Finance and Risk Committee of Freehold boe Barrel of oil equivalent based on a conversion ratio of six thousand cubic feet of natural gas to one barrel of oil.
 Given that the value ratio based on the current price of crude oil to natural gas is significantly different from the 6:1 energy equivalency ratio, using a conversion ratio on a 6:1 basis may be misleading as an indication of value.